shazz/shazz.github.io/content/blog/vaccines/orion/orion.md

-Title:
+Title: Orion vaccine
 Slug: orion
-Name:
+Name: Orion vaccine
-Date: 2025-11-05 09:05
+Date: 2025-11-07 09:05
 Location: Montreal / Canada
 Category: Atari ST, Vaccine
 Lang: en
 Author: shazz
 status: hidden
-summary: This article is about the orion vaccine
+summary: This article is about the Orion vaccine
 image: {filename}../../../gallery/vaccines/orion.png
 Tags: Vaccine

 ## Basic Information

-- *Author*:
+- *Author*: Teddy from Orion (Swiss)
 - *Type*: bootsector
-- *Size*: ? bytes
+- *Size*: 480 bytes
-- *Resident*:
+- *Resident*: yes (if a virus is found)
-- *Self-replicating*:
+- *Self-replicating*: no
-- *Can clean memory*:
+- *Can clean memory*: no
 - *Special features*:
-    - ?
+    - Starts to scroll the screen if a virus is found and attaches to the reset vector to force a hard reset
+    - The code is encoded (not.b) and when decoded exposes some nasty messages to reverse engineers like me :)

 ### Description

-The ...
+The Orion vaccine looks for undocumented resident programs and valid reset vectors.
+If found it won't clear the memory but replace the reset vector and show the warning message forever.

 <img src="{attach}orion_photo_0.png" width="45%"/>&nbsp;<img src="{attach}orion_photo_1.png" width="45%"/>